-Principle Risk identified Mitigation measure Responsibility Monitoring indicator Budget Access and Equity Unequal access to resources or creation of intra- community tensions Targeting and implementation approaches that are highly tailored to each community (no rubber stamp approach for all villages), implemented by local partners that know the context well; Project staff, implementing partners - no additional budget (medium) Presence of a local languages interpreter in all consultations, to facilitate consultations in the language of all community members targeted, inlcuding the PVTGs in Odisha; Project staff, implementing partners language used during consultations no additional budget Ensure in-depth consultations with communities and stakeholders are conducted throughout project implementation to ensure that any barriers to access and equity can be overcome in line with the AF's ESP. nr of consultations per year no additional budget implementing partners % of new assets managed at community level or through associations no additional budget Locally and culturally appropriate channels of dissemination of LMCS to be identified in all project localities implementing partners - no additional budget Gender Inequality Factors influencing the discrimination against women in terms of access to land and labour Where possible, set up structures to manage new assets (such as ponds or afforested areas) at community level or through associations.
-These structures should maintain similar conditions for men and women. implementing partners % of new assets managed at community level or no additional budget forced participation could pose some through associations being excluded from Activities target a mix of at least 52 percent women, and a mix of vulnerable households to be specified during project inception implementing partners nr of beneficiaries, disaggregated by ethnicity no additional budget run.
+Principle Risk identified Mitigation measure Responsibility Monitoring indicator Budget Access and Equity creation of intra- Project staff, implementing partners - no additional budget (medium) Presence of a local languages interpreter in all consultations, to facilitate consultations in the language of all community members targeted, inlcuding the PVTGs in Odisha; Project staff, implementing partners language used during consultations no additional budget Ensure in-depth consultations with communities and stakeholders are conducted throughout project implementation to ensure that any barriers to access and equity can be overcome in line with the AF's ESP. nr of consultations per year no additional budget Where possible, set up structures to manage new assets (such as fish ponds) at community level or through associations.
+These structures should maintain similar conditions for men and women implementing partners % of new assets managed at community level or through associations no additional budget Locally and culturally appropriate channels of dissemination of LMCS to be identified in all project localities implementing partners - no additional budget Gender Inequality Factors influencing the discrimination against women in terms of access to land and labour implementing partners % of new assets managed at community level or no additional budget forced participation could pose some through associations risks of women being excluded from the project's benefits in the long Activities target a mix of at least 52 percent women, and a mix of vulnerable households to be specified during project inception implementing partners nr of beneficiaries, disaggregated by ethnicity no additional budget run.
 Awareness-raising and sensitisation sessions on land tenure rights and behavioural change for both women and men (particularly community leaders) to be held in the communities focusing on equal rights and rental conditions for men and women.
 Implementing partners Nr of sessions held (yearly) no additional budget Indigenous Peoples in India and potential presence Free, Prior and Informed Consent (FPIC) process will be sought during the inception stage of the project, when specific localities will be identified.
 Project staff, implementing partners Signed FPIC documents no additional budget of Veddha indigenous people in project locations Indigenous Peoples Plan will be elaborated and implemented in coordination with the project activities Project staff IP Plan elaborated no additional budget Conservatio n of biological could potentially have adverse No introduction of alien crop/plant species Project staff, implementing partners Plant/crop varieties used in the project no additional budget diversity impacts on biodiversity, leading to a deterioration of No activity in conservation areas and/or natural reserves Project staff, implementing partners Project location maps no additional budget biological diversity No introduction of GMOs Project staff, implementing partners Plant/crop varieties used in the project no additional budget Public health The rehabilitation of multi-purpose minor irrigation reservoirs could potentially increase existing levels of transmission of Add indigenous larvae-eating fish species that feed on mosquito larvae to the water ponds Project staff, implementing partners Nr of ponds where larvae- eating fish species were introduced no additional budget

 3.1 Management and monitoring of the residual risks related to the overall project design water-born or water- based diseases.
 Sensitize communities on using and storing water in a safe and efficient way.
-Implementing partners Nr of sensitization sessions no additional budget represent a risk of drowning for Awareness and signs indicating the risk of drowning and the water depths Liaising with local schools to include this risk in their sensitisation of children Implementing partners Nr of awareness signs installed Nr of schools carrying out sensitisation no additional budget
+Implementing partners Nr of sensitization sessions no additional budget represent a risk of drowning for Awareness and signs indicating the risk of drowning and the water depths Liaising with local schools to include this risk in their sensitisation of children partners Nr of awareness signs installed Nr of schools carrying out sensitisation no additional budget